The two classes of gladiator in this game represent the most common pairing seen in Roman arenas: THRAEX vs. MURMILLO.

 Another classic pairing was a large-shield gladiator, called the Secutor, vs. the Retiarius, or net-man, armed with a trident.

-An extension is in the works, recreating their peculiar techniques.
+An expansion is in the works, recreating their peculiar techniques.